-If the test detects any error in power supply, inputs, or outputs, you will see a message on your screen.
-Open the message to highlight the error to your schematic.
+If the test detects an error in power supply, inputs, or outputs, you will see a message on your screen.
+Open the notification to highlight the error in your schematic.

 Remember, the resistors and capacitors must contain values highlighted on the schematic and names.
 Go to the Edit function and choose Value to set values.
-Besides, you can utilize a non-standard initial for your components.
-Simply press the Edit button and select Name to modify the default names.
+Besides, you can utilize a non-standard initial for your components, and simply the Edit button and select Name to modify the default names.

 The Eagle CAD has a layout grid that facilitates component alignment.
 Always utilize the default layout grids to place parts.

 At this point, you can export a schematic (.png) picture to a document.
 To do this, press File, Export, and then Image.
-After exporting your schematic, you can print it.
+After shipping your schematic, you can print it.

 Step 4: Board Design and Layout

 Open your schematic by clicking File and Switch to Board commands.
-Because your schematic lacks a PCB, the software will ask you if you wish to design one from the schematic.
+Because your schematic lacks a PCB, the software will ask you if you wish to design one.
 Press Yes.

 Modify your user interface so that Eagle displays the PCB background in white or light yellow.
-In the Option command, select User interface, and click Layout.
+In the Options command, select User interface, and click Layout.

 Positioning Components within the PCB Outline

 Position your parts one after another within the rectangular PCB outline.
 Use the Edit and Move commands to place them at your preferred points.
 However, the software allows you to position components within the 100 by 80 mm region.
-After placing every part in its right position, you can begin routing the tracks.
+After setting every part in its proper position, you can begin routing the tracks.

 Conducting the Design Rule Check (DRC)